Last Updated on

 - When buying second-hand baking equipment, ensure that their quality is still up to snuff.
 One option would be to buy used equipment from baked shops that have recently expanded.
 Since they’ve used their old equipment for years, they can attest to their quality and offer them to you at a great discount.

-Step 9: Know your ingredients.
+9. Know your ingredients.

-The quality of the ingredients you use affect the price and taste of the baked products.
+The quality of the ingredients you use affects the price and taste of the baked products.
 Fail to pick the right ingredients and your products may end up too bland, too expensive, or both.

 In terms of cost, the price of baking ingredients fluctuates depending on the demand and competition.